How to Properly Clean an Apartment Before the Big Move

 Protective Gear

-On top of having the right supplies, remember to always wear protective gear when tidying your apartment.
+On top of having the right supplies, remember to always wear protective gear whenever you clean an apartment.

-Safeguarding yourself against potential exposure to chemicals and allergens is vital.
+Safeguarding yourself against potential exposure to chemicals and allergens is essential.

-Regular tidying can be done with gloves and a mask, but use this list before attempting a deep clean (especially when cleaning agents are used).
+For regular tidying, gloves and a mask might be enough, but use this list of protective gear before attempting to deep clean an apartment, especially when strong cleaning agents are involved.

 1. Rubber gloves: Shields hands from chemicals and germs.